-Section 5.
+Section 3.
 Remedies.
 If the Issuer shall fail to comply with any provision of this Undertaking, then any Holder of Securities may enforce, for the equal benefit and protection of all Holders similarly situated, by mandamus or other suit or proceeding at law or in equity, this Undertaking against the Issuer and any of the officers, agents and employees of the Issuer, and may compel the Issuer or any such officers, agents or employees to perform and carry out their duties under this Undertaking; provided that the sole and exclusive remedy for breach of this Undertaking shall be an action to compel specific performance of the obligations of the Issuer hereunder and no person or entity shall be entitled to recover monetary damages hereunder under any circumstances.
 Failure to comply with any provision of this Undertaking shall not constitute an event of default on the Securities.

-Section 6.
+Section 4.
 Parties in Interest.
 This Undertaking is executed to assist the Purchaser to comply with (b)(5) of the Rule and is delivered for the benefit of the Holders.
 No other person shall have any right to enforce the provisions hereof or any other rights hereunder.

-Section 7.
+Section 5.
 Amendments.
 Without the consent of any holders of Securities, the Issuer at any time and from time to time may enter into any amendments or changes to this Undertaking for any of the following purposes:

-- (a) to comply with or conform to any changes in Rule 15c2-12 (whether required or optional); - (b) to add a dissemination agent for the information required to be provided hereby and to make any necessary or desirable provisions with respect thereto; - (c) to evidence the succession of another person to the Issuer and the assumption of any such successor of the duties of the Issuer hereunder; - (d) to add to the duties of the Issuer for the benefit of the Holders, or to surrender any right or power herein conferred upon the Issuer; - (e) to modify the contents, presentation and format of the Annual Information from time to time to conform to changes in accounting or disclosure principles or practices and legal requirements followed by or applicable to the Issuer or to reflect changes in the identity, nature or status of the Issuer or in the business, structure or operations of the Issuer or any mergers, consolidations, acquisitions or dispositions made by or affecting any such person; provided that any such modifications shall comply with the requirements of Rule 15c2-12 or Rule 15c2-12 as in effect at the time of such modification; or - (f) to cure any ambiguity, to correct or supplement any provision hereof which may be inconsistent with any other provision hereof, or to make any other provisions with respect to matters or questions arising under this Undertaking which, in each case, comply with Rule 15c2-12 or Rule 15c2-12 as in effect at the time of such amendment or change;
+- (a) to comply with or conform to any changes in Rule 15c2-12 (whether required or optional); - (b) to add a dissemination agent for the information required to be provided hereby and to make any necessary or desirable provisions with respect thereto; - (c) to evidence the succession of another person to the Issuer and the assumption of any such successor of the duties of the Issuer hereunder;

+- (d) to add to the duties of the Issuer for the benefit of the Holders, or to surrender any right or power herein conferred upon the Issuer; - (e) to cure any ambiguity, to correct or supplement any provision hereof which may be inconsistent with any other provision hereof, or to make any other provisions with respect to matters or questions arising under this Undertaking which, in each case, comply with Rule 15c2-12 or Rule 15c2-12 as in effect at the time of such amendment or change;

-provided that no such action pursuant to this Section 7 shall adversely affect the interests of the Holders in any material respect.
+provided that no such action pursuant to this Section 5 shall adversely affect the interests of the Holders in any material respect.
 In making such determination, the Issuer shall rely upon an opinion of nationally recognized bond counsel.

-Section 8.
+Section 6.
 Termination.
-This Undertaking shall remain in full force and effect until such time as all principal, redemption premiums, if any, and interest on the Securities shall have been paid in full or the Securities shall have otherwise been paid or legally defeased pursuant to their terms.
+This Undertaking shall remain in full force and effect until such time as all principal, redemption premiums, if any, and interest on the Securities shall have been paid in full or the Securities shall have otherwise been paid or legally defeased in accordance with their terms.
 Upon any such legal defeasance, the Issuer shall provide notice of such defeasance to the EMMA System.
 Such notice shall state whether the Securities have been defeased to maturity or to redemption and the timing of such maturity or redemption.